Triangulated categories with a single compact generator and two Brown representability theorems: Abstract

-Bondal and Van den Bergh proved the special case where $R$ is a field and $X$ is projective over $R$.
+Bondal and Van den Bergh proved the special case, of the assertion about $\dcoh(X)$ identifying with the finite homological functors on $\dperf X\op$, as long as $R$ is a field and $X$ is projective over $R$.
+And the assertion about $\dperf X\op$, identifying with the finite homological functors on $\dcoh(X)$, again under the assumption that $X$ is projective over a field $R$, is due to Rouquier.

-But our theorems are more general.
-They work in the abstract generality of triangulated categories with coproducts and a single compact generator, satisfying a certain approximability property.
-At the moment I only know how to prove this approximability for the categories $\Dqc(X)$ with $X$ a quasicompact, separated scheme, for the homotopy category of spectra, and for the category $\D(R)$ where $R$ is a (possibly noncommutative) negatively graded dg algebra.
+But our theorems are far more general yet.
+They aren't only about schemes, they work in the abstract generality of triangulated categories with coproducts and a single compact generator, satisfying a certain approximability property.
+At the moment I only know how to prove this approximability for the categories $\Dqc(X)$ with $X$ a quasicompact, separated scheme, for the homotopy category of spectra, for the category $\D(R)$ where $R$ is a (possibly noncommutative) negatively graded dg algebra, and for certain recollements of the above.

 The work was inspired by Jack Hall's elegant new proof of a vast generalization of GAGA, a proof based on representability theorems of the type above.
 The generality of Hall's result made me wonder how far the known representability theorems could be improved.